 8. Once Upon a Dream - Vienna, VA

 Stocked with open-ended toys and places to get the wiggles out, Once Upon a Dream is an indoor space designed to spark children's imaginations through play.
 Open play areas include science, cupcake decorating, art, music, and dance activities.
 Special events fill up the facility's calendar as well so be sure and check that out.
 There's also a cafe stocked with healthy snacks, as well as coffee and tea for the grownups.

 If parents need to get some work done while their little ones play, a newly added onsite work space is available.
 Need to run some errands or grab a cup of coffee?
 Once Upon a Dream also offers drop-off care.
 Closed on Mondays, Once Upon a Dream is open at 10am the rest of the week.
 Admission for both parents and children costs $9 each (babies nine months and younger are free).

-Stretch the legs and the imagination at Once Upon a Dream.
-Photo from Once Upon a Dream's website
+Play, imagine, and explore at Once Upon a Dream.
+Photo courtesy of Once Upon a Dream

 9. Play N' Learn - Various locations